 - How can a mother lose custody to the father?

-- What is considered unfit living conditions for a child?
+- What is considered an unfit home for a child?

 - What does the judge look for in a child custody case?